 Generally a donor may deduct an in-kind (or, non-cash) donation as a charitable contribution.
 And a donor must obtain a written acknowledgement from the charity to substantiate the gift, although the acknowledgement will generally not assign a dollar value to the donation.

 Not only are the written acknowledgement requirements complex, especially for non-cash donations, but noncompliance can be costly (generally $10 per contribution).
-In-kind donations generally fall into one of three categories: (1) direct payment by a donor of bill owed by the charity to a third party, (2) donations of goods or (3) donations of services.
+In-kind donations generally fall into one of three categories:

 The charity should provide a written communication or acknowledgement to the donor.
 For a nonprofit, it is a best practice to send the donor a written acknowledgement that includes the name and EIN of the charity, as well as the date received and a detailed description of the in-kind contribution.